“Eliminate ice dams by shoveling snow off the roof’s eave edges.”

 Ah, so if it isn’t enough work for you to keep your driveway and sidewalks clear, now you want to shovel your roof?

-We understand there are emergency situations when there are excessive snow loads and ice dams are leaking.
+We understand there are emergency situations when there are excessive snow loads and ice dams are causing leaks.

-When an emergency dictates, snow and ice removal must be done to prevent structural damage and futher ice dam leaks.
+When an emergency dictates, snow and ice removal must be done to prevent structural damage and temporarily stop ice dam leaks.
 Our suggestion is to hire a pro to do the work, someone licensed and insured.

-Keep roof shoveling as your last-ditch effort.
+Only attempt roof shoveling as your last-ditch effort.
 You might have to do it all over again next week.
-Choose the permanent solution to your ice dam problems: the PRO Roof Ice Melt System.
+Instead, choose the permanent solution to your ice dam problems: the PRO Roof Ice Melt System.